The Hills Run Red (2009 film): Plot

 Tyler wakes and finds himself tied to a wheelchair, with many film reels of The Hills Run Red behind him and Concannon finally appearing.
 Concannon reveals that Alexa is in league with him and tells him the secret behind the scares in his film.
-Twenty years prior, a dissatisfied Concannon took Babyface's costume from the original actor and violently axed the actor to death.
+20 years prior, a dissatisfied Concannon took Babyface's costume from the original actor and violently axed the actor to death.
 He has since killed all his actors by making all their on-screen deaths real.
-Due to this, the screenings were cancelled and the actors proclaimed missing.
-He also reveals that Babyface is his son, a product of incest between him and Alexa; after his wife died, he lusted after his daughter and raped her when she was thirteen, producing Babyface.
-Growing up watching The Hills Run Red, Babyface mutilated his own face and stitched the mask to himself like the fictional character to please his father.
-As Concannon speaks with Tyler, Alexa begins filming her own movie as she tortures Lalo in the barn while Babyface rapes Serina.
+Due to this, the screenings were cancelled and the actors were proclaimed missing.
+He also reveals that Babyface is his son, a product of incest between him and Alexa, who gave birth to Babyface when she was twelve.
+Growing up watching The Hills Run Red, Babyface mutilated his face and stitched the mask to himself like the fictional character to please his father.
+As Concannon speaks with Tyler, Alexa begins filming her movie as she tortures Lalo in the barn while Babyface rapes Serina.

 Concannon brings Tyler to the barn, where he is enraged to see his daughter making her movie without him.
 He calls Babyface, which gives Serina a chance to escape.
 Alexa kills Lalo as she argues with her father, which leads to Concannon shooting her.
 Angered by Alexa's apparent death, Babyface turns on his father and fights him.
 Tyler takes a camera and successfully convinces Babyface to kill Concannon.
 Babyface then turns on Tyler, but before he can kill him, Serina stabs Babyface through the back with a long iron staff, killing him.
 However, Alexa recovers and knocks both Serina and Tyler unconscious, enraged by her son's death.
 Alexa then ties Tyler up and forces him to watch her cut of The Hills Run Red, thanking him for realizing her potential as a director independent from her father.
 As the film continuously loops, Tyler frees his mouth gag and begins maniacally laughing as he bleeds out.